Austin A40 Devon: Performance and driving impressions

 A car tested by The Motor magazine in 1948 had a top speed of 70 mph and could accelerate from 0–60 mph in 37.2 seconds.
 A fuel consumption of 34.1 mpgimp was recorded.
 The test car, which had the optional sliding roof, cost £505 including taxes.
 Commentators also commended the "excellent (floor lever controlled four speed) gear change" (on the early models) with smooth clutch action.
 The brakes, however, needed "fairly firm pedal pressure ... for maximum results".

-Commercial
+Sales

 The car sold well, boosting Austin's standing in the sales charts in the process.
 Its success was attributed to the fact that it offered a lot of car for the money.

 Austin A40 Sports

 As one in a series of collaborations between Austin and Jensen Motors of West Bromwich, the A40 Sports originated when Austin's chairman Leonard Lord, upon seeing the Jensen Interceptor, requested that Jensen develop a body that could use the Austin A40 Devon mechanicals.
 The centre section of the chassis was boxed to provide rigidity for the open body, and the A40 Sports also employed a twin-SU carburettor version of the 1.2 L engine producing 46 bhp, rather than 42 bhp.
 During production, A40 Sports bodies were built by Jensen and transported to Austin's Longbridge plant for final assembly, with approximately 4,011 examples manufactured.